Skip to main content

 Science stands out from other classroom subjects due to the hands-on nature of the experiments and the problem-solving skills students practice.
 Not only can this be exciting for students and instructors, but these are universal skills that are highly valuable and transferable outside of a science experiment or classroom.

-The goal is straightforward: to create a set of guidelines to cultivate critical scientific thinkers who can apply concepts and practices to different disciplines.
-This consistency across institutions allows for a common approach to teaching and discussing science.
-Educators can learn more about science curriculum best practices in a Master of Education (M.Ed.) in Curriculum & Instruction – Science program.
+The goal of establishing standards for K-12 science education is straightforward: Creating a set of guidelines to cultivate critical scientific thinkers who can apply concepts and practices to different disciplines.
+The consistency in education that such standards can provide across institutions allows for a common approach to teaching and discussing science.

 On a classroom level, how are these ideas best implemented?
 Let’s look at a few agreed-upon best practices for offering K-12 students a relevant, engaging science education.

-Student Discussion
+Encouraging and Integrating Student Discussion

-Giving students a chance for hands-on participation in pursuit of an answer to a question is critical.
-Inquiry-based projects can allow all levels of students to have the “opportunity to participate in science skills and practices such as observing, classifying, predicting, and recording,” all of which are critical-thinking skills.
-This participation is almost always more effective than hearing a teacher lecture or reading pages from a textbook.
-This method can also eliminate barriers for English-learning students, since they can directly engage with activities and projects, then practice using scientific terms to describe what they have already observed and learned.
+This level of participation and student-led learning can be much more effective than hearing a teacher lecture or reading pages from a textbook.
+It can also help eliminate barriers for English language learners, since they can directly engage with activities and projects, then practice using scientific terms to describe what they observe and learn.

 Learn more about Southeastern Oklahoma State University’s online M.Ed. in Curriculum and Instruction – Science program.